benminer/BelTab/README.md

 `mongod`

-To view changes to the project locally, open a new Terminal window and go the directory of the project, and run
+Now, switch to the develop branch.
+It contains the proper code for testing locally.
+Do this by running

+`git checkout develop` and then `git pull` while cd'd into the project.

+Now, to get the local app running, run

 `npm start`